 6. Poinsettias are poisonous… but only if you, a pet or child eats them like a salad!
 The white sap can irritate skin so wash it off as a precaution.

 7. If you skipped going to the poinsettia care link but are mildly regretting it because you do have one that you would like to keep alive through the holidays, here are the basics.
 Keep poinsettias in bright, indirect light, and water as needed throughout the season.
 Enjoy them for the season and then toss them out with the tree.
 Unless, of course, you are emotionally invested in it, which we understand completely!

 8. Stems can be cut from plants like hollies and magnolias to add to your garland.
 Treat for moisture like you would a garland or wreath.
-We have over 10 different kinds of cut greenery boughs and even have huge, beautiful sugar cones.
 For decor tips on how to use boughs, visit this post.

 9. Amaryllis and paperwhite bulbs are a colorful and easy decoration and can be found in ready to go containers or you can make your own.
 Here is our post on growing paperwhites.

 10. For best results choose fresh, well-kept materials.
 And keep it REAL!